tekknolagi/tekknolagi.github.com/_posts/2025-05-13-simple-search.md

 QUERY.
 ```

 This is a sample query from a very small dataset (my blog).
-It's a really
+It's a pretty good
-pretty good search result, but it's probably not representative of the overall
+search result, but it's probably not representative of the overall search
-search quality.
-Chris says that I should cherry-pick "because everyone in AI
+quality.
+Chris says that I should cherry-pick "because everyone in AI does".
-does".